azzamsa/zman/README.md

 ## Origin of the name

-Zman is a 'time' in Arabic/Turksih.
+Zman is 'time' in Arabic, Turkish and Hebrew.

 ## Inspired By